SliceGX: Layer-wise GNN Explanation with Model-slicing: Experimental Study

-\stitle{Evaluation metrics.} We extend Fidelity~\cite{yuan2022explainability, kakkad2023survey, prado2024survey} for layer-wise explanations.
-It evaluates the faithfulness of explanations at layer $l$ with the normalized difference between the output of a \gnn over $G$ and $G \setminus G^l_s$, where $G^l_s$ is the explanation at layer $l$.
-(1) We define \textbf{Fidelity+} as: \begin{small} \end{small} where $\phi^l(\cdot)_c$ is the predicted likelihood of label $c$ for $v_t$ from $\M^l$, and $c$ is the label assigned by $\M^l(G, v_t)$.
+\end{small} where $\phi^l(\cdot)_c$ is the predicted likelihood of label $c$ for $v_t$ from $\M^l$, and $c$ is the label assigned by $\M^l(G, v_t)$.
 Fidelity+ quantifies the impact of removing the explanation on label assignment, with higher values indicating better explanations.
-(2) Similarly, we define \textbf{Fidelity-} of $G^l_s$ as: \begin{small}